rzeldent/esp32cam-ready/README.md

 Thanks for the community making these tools and libraries available.

-Also thanks to Espressif and the guys that created this module.
-You did a great job!
+Also thanks to EspressIf and the guys that created these modules!